 Clinical trials explained

-Clinical trials look at new ways to improve the diagnosis, treatment and management of people with cancer.
-If a trial proves that a test or treatment is better than existing options, it may become the new standard of care for patients in the future.
-The majority of cancer clinical trials are treatment trials, testing new drugs, devices, radiation therapy regimens or surgical techniques.
-Most of the information in this section relates to treatment trials.
+Cancer clinical trials are research studies that use volunteers to test new ways (interventions) to diagnose, treat and manage cancer.
+If a trial proves that a test, treatment or other intervention is better than existing options, it may become the new standard of care for patients in the future.

 Learn more about: